shapehq/actions/README.md

 ## [xcode-select](https://github.com/shapehq/actions/tree/main/xcode-select)

 Selects a version of Xcode.
+The major, minor, and patch values must all be specified, otherwise the action will throw an error.

 The following will pin against the major version only, so the action may select version 14.0, 14.3, or 14.3.1.